focus-editor/focus/LOG.md

 # TODO
-- Highlight occurrences of selection (same rules as above)
+- Highlight occurrences of selection

-- Fix the crash when a file is saved with open dialog hidden
+    - When there's some selected text and no current highlights, update highlights
+    - Draw highlights
+    - Display highlights in the scrollbar area

 - Save file
 - Reload from disk